 \(13 + 37 = 50\)

-Source : Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 26-30.

 Models help students make connections and thus gain a better understanding of what the symbols represent in operations.
 Teachers can help students connect their understanding of the problem first with manipulatives and then with symbols such as =, +, and - signs, and then calculate mentally.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, p.
-14.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
+14..

 Estimation

-Estimation is an important skill associated with multi-digit number operations.
+Estimation is an important skill associated with operations on multi-digit numbers.
 This skill helps students develop their number sense and use it to understand each step of standard algorithms.

-The goal of estimation is not to arrive at an exact answer, but a logical approximation.
-Questions such as "Is the answer less than 25? more than 10?" help students recognize possibilities and assess the reasonableness of their answers.
+The goal of estimation is not to arrive at an exact answer, but rather for a logical approximation.
+Questions such as "Is the answer less than 25? more than 10?" and so on help students recognize possibilities for the answer and assess the reasonableness of their answers.
 The teacher can use the strategies outlined below to help students develop the skill of estimating.
 These strategies should not be taught as terms and procedures to be memorized or used constantly.
 The teacher can use them to help students better understand what they are doing and why they are doing it.
-Strategies can be introduced to students only when the opportunity arises.
-Therefore, students should not be expected to use all of these strategies, at least not until the later grades of the primary division.
+Strategies should be introduced to students only when the opportunity arises.
+Therefore, students should not be expected to use all of these strategies, at least not until the later grades of the Primary Division.

 In Grade 2 , students may use the following estimation strategies:

-• Combining is useful when numbers are easier to calculate.
-Combining allows for repeated addition.
+• Clustering: Combining is useful when numbers are close to each other.
+Clustering allows for repeated addition.

-• The compatible number strategy is to use numbers that are easy to work with.
-In addition and subtraction, students look for numbers whose sum or difference is near 10.
+• Nice Numbers: The compatible number strategy involves using numbers that are easy to work with.
+In addition and subtraction, students look for numbers whose sum or difference is close to a multiple of 10.

 Many students do not understand the importance and relevance of estimation.
 They believe that estimating is a way to arrive at the correct answer, so they find it necessary to change their estimation after making an accurate calculation.
 Providing students with many opportunities to practice estimating each day can help them improve this skill, develop their sense of estimation, and understand the usefulness of estimation in everyday life.

-Source : Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la maternelle à la 6e année, Fascicule 5, p.
 68-70.